open-contracting/standard/docs/schema/reference.md

 #### Unit

-The `unit` sub-schema allows detailed specification of the parameters and price of units that make up a line-item.
+The `unit` subschema allows detailed specification of the parameters and price of units that make up a line-item.

 If the [Quantities, Units, Dimensions and Data Types Ontologies](https://www.qudt.org) unit classification scheme is used, then publishers can use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.